 Upon: 1) non-completion of the plan; 2) unsatisfactory completion of the plan; 3) a failed second attempt of the plan; or 4) non-adherence to a plan, and if a learner does not choose to withdraw, the Department Head shall forward a recommendation for dismissal of the learner to the Curriculum and Standards Committee.
 Before the recommendation is forwarded to the committee, the Department Head shall put the recommendation for dismissal in writing and discuss it with the learner.
 The Department Head must attempt to meet with the learner to discuss the Letter of Concern.
 These attempts must be made and documented through IUSB email.
 If the learner does not respond, declines to meet with the Department Head, or cannot be located, the letter of concern and related emails should be submitted to the Education Student Services Office.
 If a meeting is held with the learner, the date of the meeting with the learner is noted on the form and additional documentation may be attached.
 The Department Head can invite the advisor to participate in this meeting.
 The learner shall receive a copy of the recommendation.
-The learner shall be informed that he/she may share a letter of explanation with the Curriculum and Standards Committee.
-The deadline for submitting the letter of explanation will be provided.
+The learner shall be informed that he/she may share a letter of explanation will be provided.
 If the Curriculum and Standards Committee does not support the recommendation for dismissal of the learner, the improvement plan must be redone or extended.
-The Department Head may appeal to the Curriculum and Standards Committee decision to the Dean.
+The Department Head may appeal to the Curriculum and Standards Committee does not support the recommendation for dismissal